Peanut Butter

 Summary

 Peanuts or peanut butter would be a great inclusion into your daily routine.
-Peanut butter has been proven to control your blood sugar while giving you the protein your muscle desire.
+Peanut butter has been proven to control your blood sugar while giving you the protein your muscles desire.
 Peanut butter also provides you with good fats, vitamins, and minerals.
 So the next time you're craving peanut butter, add a spoonful to your sandwich or your smoothie.
+Happy health and happy training!

 Written By